Module 7 Exploratory Data Analysis in R

 library(readr)

-cars <- read_csv('https://assets.datacamp.com/production/course_1796/datasets/cars04.csv')
+<- read_csv('https://assets.datacamp.com/production/course_1796/datasets/cars04.csv') cars

 ## Parsed with column specification: